1

 How much do highway contract route jobs pay per hour?

-As of Jun 16, 2026, the average hourly pay for highway contract route in the United States is $20.67, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average hourly pay for highway contract route in the United States is $20.67, according to ZipRecruiter salary data.
 Most workers in this role earn between $17.79 and $23.08 per hour, depending on experience, location, and employer.

-What does highway contract route mean?
+What is a highway contract route?

 A Highway Contract Route (HCR) job involves contracted transportation and delivery of mail for the U.S. Postal Service on a specific route.
 HCR drivers are independent contractors who use their own vehicles to deliver mail between postal facilities and designated locations.
 These contracts are awarded through a bidding process, and contractors are responsible for fuel, maintenance, and other operating costs.
 Compensation is typically based on the contract terms rather than an hourly wage.
 HCR routes can vary in length and frequency, depending on the postal service's needs.

-What are the typical daily responsibilities of a Highway Contract Route driver?
+What are the typical daily responsibilities of a highway contract route driver?

 As a Highway Contract Route driver, your main daily responsibility is to pick up, transport, and deliver mail and packages along a designated route, following the schedule provided by the U.S. Postal Service.
 You will load and unload mail at postal facilities and contract stops, ensuring accuracy and timeliness in all deliveries.
 Maintaining records, performing basic vehicle checks, and adhering to postal safety standards are also part of the job.
 While much of your work is independent, you'll collaborate with postal staff and sometimes interact with the public.
 This role is ideal for those who value routine, autonomy, and providing an essential community service.

-What are the key skills and qualifications needed to thrive in the Highway Contract Route position, and why are they important?
+What are the key skills and qualifications needed to thrive in the highway contract route position, and why are they important?

 To thrive as a Highway Contract Route (HCR) driver, you need a valid driver's license, a good driving record, and the ability to manage time efficiently for dependable mail delivery.
 Familiarity with route mapping tools, USPS mail handling procedures, and basic vehicle maintenance is typically required.
 Strong organizational skills, reliability, and customer service orientation help you excel in this independent position.
 These skills are crucial for accurate, timely mail transport and maintaining the trust of both the USPS and served communities.